 - The First Book of Solos Series (Hal Leonard Publishing)

 Your audition will also include:

 - vocalizing with one of the voice faculty

 - sightreading a short excerpt

 - a brief interview with the faculty

 Accompaniment for Live Auditions

-- You are required to secure your own accompanist if you do not attend one of the official audition dates.
+You are required to secure your own accompanist if you do not attend one of the official audition dates or do not submit your application and music three weeks before the audition.
 Please email Music Admissions for more information on finding an accompanist.

 Admissions questions?
 Email Music Admissions.